-Prerequisite(s): ECON 5027 (or equivalent).
+Prerequisite(s): ECON 5027 (or equivalent), or permission of the Department.

 ECON 5713 [0.5 credit] (ECO 6176, ECO 6576) Time-Series Econometrics

 Analysis of the concepts and tools used in timeseries econometrics with particular focus on empirical applicability.
 Topics may include cointegration analysis, error-correction models, VAR models, volatility analysis, and non-linear time-series models, together with relevant economic applications.